-A German Potato Salad Recipe that’s creamy and tangy without the use of any dairy.
+A German Potato Salad Recipe that’s creamy and tangy without the use of any mayo.
 This recipe is easy to whip up and makes enough to bring to a party or to have as a side dish throughout the week.
 The creamy texture this salad is known for is made from using chopped boiled eggs instead of heaps of mayo.
-Better for the waistline and 100% dairy free!

-I dislike mayo immensely and find that often the only salads available a pot lucks or barbecues often are mayo based salads.
+I dislike mayo immensely and find that often the only salads available a pot lucks or barbecues often are mayo-based salads.
 Many people love mayo but I am not a fan.
-This German Potato Salad Recipe is one of my favourite salads to bring to parties because even the mayo lovers enjoy this version of potato salad just as much and I have sometime to eat with my burger.
+This German Potato Salad Recipe is one of my favourite salads to bring to parties because even the mayo lovers enjoy this version of potato salad just as much and I have something to eat with my burger.

 Making this salad is really easy but is something best made the night before or the morning of a party you would like to bring it to.
 Something else to note about potato salad is that everyone has an opinion on potato salad because there are a million different ways to make it.
-Mayo base, oil based, hot, cold, with bacon, no bacon… Germany has several regions each with their own way of making this potluck fave.
+Mayo-based, oil-based, hot, cold, with bacon, no bacon… Germany has several regions each with its own way of making this potluck fave.
 This version is more typical of Northern Germany.

 How To Make German Potato Salad